sergey-shandar/public/notes/dweb/cryptographic-foundation.md

 - Incompatibilities between different decentralized systems, for example, BlueSky and Nostr.
 How can we solve it if we can't change history (signed time stamp)?
 Options:
   1. An application understands multiple formats from different systems.
-  2.
+  2. A kind of smart contract language for deterministic computations that allows for transforming signed data on a user's machine.
+If a user agrees with the script, then they can see data from other networks:
+     ```
+     - script (as a data transformation function) `f`
+     - signed data `x`
+     - result: `f(x)`
+     ```

 ## What can we build on top of it?

 (10 mins)

+DISOT: Decentralized Immutable Source Of Truth

 1. Versioning.
+The way to add mutability to immutable decentralized storage.

-2. Relative names (choose the names you like for yourself and your friends).
-Everyone is in the center `root` of their own Universe.
-There is no more cybersquatting, no more paying for domain names, and no need to pay blockchain fees for "decentralized" domains.
+2. Relative names (choose the names you like for yourself, your friends, and others).
+Everyone is at the center `root` of their own Universe.
+There is no more cybersquatting, don't care about name conflicts, no more paying for domain names, and no need to pay blockchain fees for "decentralized" domains.
 How it works, example:
    - signed by `0164`
      ```js
      {
-       Alice: 0164,
+       Alice: 'p256k1:0164`,
-       Bod: 56f4,
+       Bod: 'p256k1:56f4',
      }
      ```
    - signed by `56f4`
      ```js
      {
-       Alice: 0164,
+       Alice: 'p256k1:0164',
-       MyLove: 0164,
+       MyLove: 'p256k1:0164',
-       Bob: 56f4,
+       Bob: 'p256k1:56f4',
-       Charlie: 7945,
+       Charlie: 'p256k1:7945',
+       Document2025: 'sha256:9351',
      }
      ```
    - signed by `7945`
-     ```
+     ```js
      {
-       Charles: 7945,
+       Charles: 'p256k1:7945',
-       Bob: 56f4,
+       Bob: 'p256k1:56f4',
      }
      ```
    Examples: